rkoshak/sensorReporter/README.md

 Testament topic and message so other servers can monitor whether this script is running.
 Finally there is an option for turning on TLS in the connection to the MQTT Broker.
 It will look for the certificates in ./certs/ca.cert.

+The Logging section allows one to specify where the scripts log file is saved, its max size, and maximum number of old log files to save.

 # Usage
 To run the script manually: